 WHAT IS THE BOAT SAFETY SCHEME?

-The Boat Safety Scheme (BSS) is a public safety initiative owned jointly by the Canal and River Trust (CRT) and the Environment Agency (EA).
+The Boat Safety Scheme (BSS) is a public safety initiative jointly owned by the Canal and River Trust (C&RT) and the Environment Agency (EA).
 Its purpose is to minimise the risk of boat fires, explosions, or pollution harming users of the inland waterways.
 It has been developed as a set of standards used to ensure the safe installation of systems in boats.
 Although primarily aimed at inland vessels, the scheme can be used as ‘good practice’ for sea-going vessels also.
-It should not be considered as a review of the boats’ condition.
+It should not be considered as a review of a boats’ condition.

 WHY DO I NEED A BSS CERTIFICATE?

-A BSS Certificate is a pre-requisite for obtaining a navigation licence which lasts for 4 years.
+A BSS Certificate is a pre-requisite for obtaining a navigation licence and it lasts for 4 years.
 However, it’s more than just a process.
-It ensures that you and your boat is safe and meets all of the minimum safety requirements on the water.
+It ensures that you and your boat are safe and meet all of the minimum safety requirements on the water.

 WHEN SHOULD I BOOK AN EXAMINATION?